-Domains listed below provide a trans-disciplinary study of a particular theme or component of the environment.
-Each Domain has different requirements which can be viewed by clicking on the Domain name below.
+In addition to the Core, each student chooses a Domain.
+Domains provide a transdisciplinary study of a particular theme or component of the environment.
+The requirements and complementary course sets vary between Domains; these can be viewed by clicking on the links to each Domain, below.

 To obtain a BA Faculty Program in Environment, students must:

-(a) pass all courses counted towards the Faculty Program or the Major with a grade of C or higher; and
+(a) pass all courses counted towards the Faculty Program Environment with a grade of C or higher; and

 (b) confirm that their course selection satisfies the required components of the MSE core and their chosen Domain, and that the complementary courses are approved courses in their chosen Domain.

-(c) complete as either a pre- or co-requisite for the core courses:
+(d) complete as either a pre- or co-requisite for the Core courses:

 or equivalent (e.g., CEGEP objective 00UN)